top of page

 Sea Side #1

-The Rise of Manchester's Fire Department and the heroism of the Torrent
+The Rise of Manchester's Fire Department and the Heroism of the Torrent

-A local inventor, colonel, and furniture manufacturer, Eben Tappan, created a more efficient fire engine, which he loaned to the town in 1832.
-The “Torrent” was pulled by hand to a fire, where water was sprayed on the blaze through a hose.
-This was more effective compared to the “Eagle”, which relied on a bucket brigade.
-In 1836, the town found the “Torrent” so useful that it bought the machine from Mr. Tappan.
-From then on, the Manchester Fire Department continued to grow, and more sophisticated technology was used to keep the town safe from fire.
+A local inventor and furniture manufacturer, Colonel Eben Tappan, created a more efficient fire engine, which he loaned to the town in 1832.
+The “Torrent” was a "hand tub," meaning it was pulled by hand to a fire, where water was sprayed on the blaze through a hose.
+This was more effective compared to the previous “Eagle”, which relied on a bucket brigade.
+After serving in the great fire of 1836 on Central Street (which started in the furniture factory of John Perry Allen, at the site of today's Seaside No. 1), the town found the “Torrent” so useful that it bought the machine from Col. Tappan.

-The largest fire the Torrent ever fought, the veteran detailed, was the Rust & Marshall fire, known as “The Great Fire of 1836.”
-The veteran recounted that he was on duty from midnight to eight in the morning, working tirelessly to save the furniture mill with the fire engine.
-From the firefighters’ hard work and the Torrent’s persistence, the fire was contained, and the town was saved.
+The largest fire the Torrent ever fought, Mr. Leach detailed, was the great fire of 1871 that inflamed (among other buildings) the Rust & Marshall furniture factory (it ironically enough was located at the same site today's Seaside No. 1 and the earlier Allen factory which burned in 1836).
+The veteran recounted that he was on duty with Torrent from midnight to eight in the morning, working tirelessly to fight the fire.
+Though the factory and other buildings were lost, from the firefighters’ hard work and the Torrent’s persistence, the fire was ultimately contained and the town was saved (read a primary article on this 1871 "Destructive Fire at Manchester!" here).

 bottom of page